ArchCast/graphite-postgres-connections/README.md

 1. It is recommended to install and run graphite-postgres-connections on the Nagios/Icinga server.
 Otherwise, additional tweaks is required to allow it to run properly with a Nagios/Icinga and Postgres servers.

 2. Prerequisite software installed.
-See the Prerequisite section.
+See the Prerequisites section.

 3. Update/redefine values in the code.
-See the Prerequisite section.
+See the Prerequisites section.

 4. When all necessary steps are completed and configured accordingly, the script should normally not take longer than a minute to finish running.
 Otherwise, proceed to troubleshoot.

-5. Add gr-pg-cx.py to crontab with the interval of your choice.
+5. Add gr-pg-cx.py to crontab with the run interval of your choice.

 ## Prerequisites